AttiPlayz/premade-mc-server/README.md

 NOTE: To learn how to install plugins check the guides folder

 (Uses PaperMC by https://papermc.io/)
 (I am not affiliated in any way with mojang, the creators of minecraft.
-All software belongs to them or PaperMC)
+All software belongs to them or PaperMC excluding my custom installer, readme and run.bat)